mynew4/cmangos-docs-wiki/classic_client_structure/BLP-files.md

     0x04     uint32          Type, always 1
     0x08     uint8           Compression: 1 for uncompressed, 2 for DXTC
     0x09     uint8           Alpha channel bit depth: 0, 1 or 8
     0x0A     uint8           Alpha encoding
     0x0B     uint8           Has MipMaps?
     0x0C     uint32          X resolution (power of 2)
     0x10     uint32          Y resolution (power of 2)
     0x14     uint32[16]      offsets for every mipmap level (or 0 when there is no more mipmap level) 0x54     uint32[16]      sizes for every mipmap level (or 0 when there is no more mipmap level) 0x94     uint32[256]     palette of 256 BGRA Values

-If HasMipMaps is 0, there is only 1 mipmap level.
+If HasMipMaps is 0, there is only 1 mipmap level.<br>
 The palette is always present, even if it is not used.
 In that case all values are 0.

 ## Encoding Schemes